matheushms/BlindAssistant/README.md

 ## Google Glass Side

 This device is responsible for the user interface.
 The user will be able to send a command by voice or by tapping its sensor to have the system perform one of the two operations described in the project architecture sketch just above.

+It also has the purpose of capturing images that are being observed by the user and sent to Google Glass when a command is triggered.

 ## Smartphone Side
+The Smartphone is responsible for the processing of images by Google Glass that are sent via Bluetooth.
+It will process the images both by OCR and by the object detector.

+Through it the user can select Google Glass to perform the pairing.

 ## Dependencies